KevinBL-DBA/Projects/DDL_DML Project Showcase/Company_Expansion_Design.md

 Creation of the database will take approximately one year from start date.
 During this phase  updates will be provided quarterly.
 Payment of twenty-five percent will be due at the approval of each submission.

 #### Requirements and Definition <br>
-Entity and Attribute Description:
+Entity and Attribute Description:  <br>
-Company in the head of the organization that makes the final decisions for the business.
-Company_ID is the primary key and is used for approvals and financial references.
+Company in the head of the organization that makes the final decisions for the business.  <br>
+Company_ID is the primary key and is used for approvals and financial references.  <br>
 Name is used to identify the company.
-Address shows the location of the company.
-DSN_Phone is the land line voice service number to the company.
-Emergency_Phone is the number to call in case of emergency.
+Address shows the location of the company.  <br>
+DSN_Phone is the land line voice service number to the company.  <br>
+Emergency_Phone is the number to call in case of emergency.  <br>
-Department is the entity within the company that is responsible for different services.
-Dept_ID is the primary key and is used to isolate one department.
-Name is associated with service of the department to make the department's service identifiable.
-Phone is the land line voice service number to the department directly.Budget is the financial responsibility the company has to allocate to each department for the duration of the company.
-Employee_Count is the number of employees dedicated to the department.
+Department is the entity within the company that is responsible for different services.  <br>
+Dept_ID is the primary key and is used to isolate one department. <br>
+Name is associated with service of the department to make the department's service identifiable.  <br>
+Phone is the land line voice service number to the department directly. <br>
+Budget is the financial responsibility the company has to allocate to each department for the duration of the company.  <br>
+Employee_Count is the number of employees dedicated to the department.  <br>
-Employee are the professionals that are employed at the company.
-Employee_ID is the primary key and is used to isolate each employee and can be used to verify integrity.
-Name is the name of the professional that works for the company.
-Address is the home location of the employee.
-Phone is the personal number that is used to contact the employee directly.
-Start_Date is reflecting the date the employee was hired for the company.
+Employee are the professionals that are employed at the company.  <br>
+Employee_ID is the primary key and is used to isolate each employee and can be used to verify integrity.  <br>
+Name is the name of the professional that works for the company. <br>
+Address is the home location of the employee.  <br>
+Phone is the personal number that is used to contact the employee directly.  <br>
+Start_Date is reflecting the date the employee was hired for the company. <br>
-Cost is the additional financial resources the company has for additional tasks.
-The Cost_ID is the primary key and is associated with the project or the partner company.
-Approval_Status is the decision by the company if the budget has been approved.
-Variable_Budget is the extra resources the company has for an approved Cost_ID.
-The Fixed_Budget is the agreed-on budget based on everything running smoothly.
-Approved_Date is the date that the budget has been approved.
+Cost is the additional financial resources the company has for additional tasks. <br>
+The Cost_ID is the primary key and is associated with the project or the partner company. <br>
+Approval_Status is the decision by the company if the budget has been approved.  <br>
+Variable_Budget is the extra resources the company has for an approved Cost_ID.  <br>
+The Fixed_Budget is the agreed-on budget based on everything running smoothly. <br>
+Approved_Date is the date that the budget has been approved.  <br>
-Partner_CO is the additional company that provides services as needed on a contract basis.
-Partner_ID is the unique identifying ID for each partner company.
-Name is the name of the partnered company.
-DSN_Phone is the land line voice service number to the partnered company.
-FK_Cost_pk_Cost_ID is the foreign key and provides the approved budget for the provided service from the partner company.
-FK_Project_pk_Project_ID is the other foreign key and is the project reference number that the partnered company has been hired to provide services for.
+Partner_CO is the additional company that provides services as needed on a contract basis.  <br>
+Partner_ID is the unique identifying ID for each partner company.  <br>
+Name is the name of the partnered company.  <br>
+DSN_Phone is the land line voice service number to the partnered company.  <br>
+FK_Cost_pk_Cost_ID is the foreign key and provides the approved budget for the provided service from the partner company. <br>
+FK_Project_pk_Project_ID is the other foreign key and is the project reference number that the partnered company has been hired to provide services. <br>
-Project is additional tasks that deviates from the normal daily company routine.
-Project_ID is the unique number that is associated with additional projects and is a primary key.
-Name is the name of the project used to differentiate the projects to stakeholders.
-StartDate is the date the project operations start.
-EndDate is the projected completion date of the project.
-FK_Cost_pk_Cost_ID is the cost ID that is associated with each project.
+Project is additional tasks that deviates from the normal daily company routine.  <br>
+Project_ID is the unique number that is associated with additional projects and is a primary key.  <br>
+Name is the name of the project used to differentiate the projects to stakeholders.  <br>
+StartDate is the date the project operations start. <br>
+EndDate is the projected completion date of the project.  <br>
+FK_Cost_pk_Cost_ID is the cost ID that is associated with each project. <br>

 #### Detailed Design <br>
 Relationship and Cardinality Description: